Tanishqua-Simform/django/readme.md

 We have been assigned a task to create a Project using all the components of Django.
 So, I need to brainstorm for a nice Problem Statement by Monday and start working on it.

 That's it for today.
 See you on Monday!

+##### Dt.
+31 Mar, 2025.

+Today, I have referred the IQRA Technologies website to learn DRF.
+I have covered till [Handling API Requests](https://iqratechnology.com/academy/django-rest-framework-training/handling-api-requests/) section.
+Along with that, I have practiced by making [BookStore](/BookStore/) application using DRF.

+I have created books model as well as implemented ModelSerializer and Custom APIViews in it.

+I have also decided on making Food Management System as DRF Project to be submitted.

+So that's it for today.
+I will continue from here tomorrow.
+Bye!